On this episode of the podcast, I’m thrilled to be joined by Jennifer Turner, our very own Dental Hygiene Profitability Coach at Delivering WOW.

 The importance of focusing on education to help scale your hygiene department

-If you’d like to learn more from Jennifer and find out how you can grow, scale, and market your dental practice, consider joining the Delivering WOW Platinum Mastermind group, where Jennifer is an active coach and you’ll learn about practice growth, marketing, and so much more!
+If you’d like to learn more on how you can grow, scale, and market your dental practice, consider joining Dental Boss Academy, where you’ll learn about practice growth, marketing, and so much more!

 One team member that directly impacts the growth of your practice is your hygienist.
 Hygiene is one of the most important factors in the profitability of your practice—30% of your revenue will come from hygiene.
 That’s why you need to do these things to set your hygienist up to reach peak productivity.

 Make sure the hygiene schedule is productive.